petermsiegel/F-string-APL/README.md

 Before providing information on ∆F syntax and other details, _let's start with some examples_...

+Set some values we'll need for our examples...

 ```
-⍝  Set some values we'll need for our examples...
    ⎕RL ⎕IO ⎕ML←2342342 0 1         ⍝ ⎕RL: Ensure our random #s aren't random!
 ```

+Here are **Code fields** with simple variables.

 ```
-⍝  Code fields with plain variables
    name← 'Fred' ◇ age← 43
    ∆F 'The patient''s name is {name}. {name} is {age} years old.'
 The patient's name is Fred.
 Fred is 43 years old.
 ```

+And **Code fields** with arbitrary expressions.

 ```
-⍝  Arbitrary code expressions
    names← 'Mary' 'Jack' 'Tony' ◇ prize← 1000
    ∆F 'Customer {names⊃⍨ ?≢names} wins £{?prize}!'
 Customer Jack wins £80!